-- the scope and quality of the management's ongoing monitoring of risks and of the internal control systems, the work of department heads and senior management; - the extent and frequency of communication of monitoring results, which enables the Board, Audit Committee and Risk Management Committee to assess control of the Group and the effectiveness of risk management; - the significant control findings or weaknesses that have been identified during the year, and the extent to which they have resulted in unforeseen outcomes or contingencies that have had, could have had, or may in the future have, a material impact on the Group's financial performance or condition; - the effectiveness of the Company's processes for financial reporting and GEM listing Rule compliance; and - the adequacy of resources, employee qualifications and experience, training programmes and budget of the Group's accounting and financial reporting functions.
+- the changes in the nature and extent of significant risks since the previous review, and the Group's ability to respond to changes in its business and the external environment; - the scope and quality of the management's ongoing monitoring of risks and of the internal control systems, the work of department heads and senior management;

+- the extent and frequency of communication of monitoring results, which enables the Board, Audit Committee and Risk Management Committee to assess control of the Group and the effectiveness of risk management; - the result of risk assessment; - the internal control weaknesses identified and corresponding management responses with action plans stated in the internal control review report prepared by independent internal control adviser; - the significant control weaknesses that have been identified during the year, and the extent to which they have resulted in unforeseen outcomes or contingencies that have had, could have had, or may in the future have, a material impact on the Group's financial performance or condition; - the effectiveness of the Company's processes for financial reporting and GEM Listing Rule compliance; and - the adequacy of resources, employee qualifications and experience, training programmes and budget of the Group's accounting and financial reporting functions.

-The Company has no internal audit function.
-The Board has reviewed the need for an internal audit function in the current year and considered the appointment of an independent internal control adviser is a more adequate and cost-effective than forming such a function, based on the following rationale:
+The Board has reviewed the need for an internal audit function in the current year and considered the appointment of an independent internal control adviser is more adequate and cost-effective than forming such a function based on the following rationale:

-- An independent internal control adviser was engaged to carry out the independent review of the adequacy and effectiveness of the Group's risk management and internal control systems, which are the main role and responsibility of an internal audit function; - There is only one plant located in the PRC and one head office located in Hong Kong.
+- an independent internal control adviser was engaged to assist the Audit Committee and Risk Management Committee to carry out the independent review of the adequacy and effectiveness of the Group's risk management and internal control systems, - there is only one plant located in the PRC and one head office located in Hong Kong.
 The Group's business process is relatively simple and straight-forward.
 In the view of the Board, formation of an internal audit function may not be cost-effective.